coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/28.extendedfieldinfo/item.md

 </map>
 ```

-A **feature** can have either a unique value or an array of values.
-If both are given, the unique value will be used.
+A **feature** can have a single unique value or an array of values.
+If both are provided, the unique value will take precedence.

-For example, to define an RTE field we would have:
+For example, to define a Rich Text Editor (RTE) field, use the following mapping:

 ```xml
 <map>